Frameworks for understanding the organisational structure of health systems

 One way of making sense of these issues is to draw on ideas from organisation theory.
 This sets out a framework for understanding what are sometimes termed ‘modes of governance’, or ways in which the production and provision of goods and services might be co-ordinated.
 Specifically, it sets out three ideal types: hierarchy (or bureaucracy), markets and networks.
 These general modes of coordination (or governance) can exist separately, although in practice are often combined or overlap in complex ways.

-Because of these risks of open markets it is argued that inter-organisation networks may offer a viable alternative means of co-ordination which also avoids the costs and rigidity of hierarchies.
+Because of these risks of open markets, it is argued that inter-organisational networks may offer a viable, alternative means of co-ordination which also avoids the costs and rigidity of hierarchies.
 On paper, a network structure may look like a market, with organisations retaining their formal independence and autonomy.
 The difference is that, in a network, organisations involved in a value chain engage with each other for longer periods and invest in relationships that are based on trust and risk sharing.
 This can reduce the need for formal contracts and monitoring and therefore the risks associated with higher transactions costs.
-Examples of this mode include craft industries (such as construction, publishing, film and the media) or regional economies, consortia and Industrial Districts where there is extensive pooling of resources (such as research, training and investment).
-The advantage of networks, is that they may be more effective ways of coordinating the organisation of complex services, achieving some of the flexibility of markets without the rigidity of a hierarchy.
+Examples of this model include craft industries (such as construction, publishing, film and the media) or regional economies, consortia and industrial districts where there is extensive pooling of resources (such as research, training and investment).
+The advantage of networks is that they may be more effective at coordinating the organisation of complex services, achieving some of the flexibility of markets without the rigidity of a hierarchy.
 However, the risk is that networks, which rely heavily on reciprocal trust relationships between participants are hard to establish and sustain over time.

 © University of Warwick